abingdonpta/abingdonpta/content/roles.md

 ### 🎓 5th Grade Promotion

+The PTA helps organize and sponsor the school's 5th Grade Promotion ceremony every June.

 ### 🍿 Movie Nights

 The PTA screened movies in the cafeteria before the pandemic.
 We are still evaluating how to continue this tradition.
 We welcome your input and your labor to make it happen!